 - 200 grams (1 cup minus 2 tablespoons) unsalted butter, diced

 - 200 grams (7 ounces) high-quality bittersweet chocolate, roughly chopped

 - 180 grams (1 cup minus 2 tablespoons) unrefined blond cane sugar

 - 1 rounded tablespoon flour (all-purpose or other)

 - fleur de sel or kosher salt, for sprinkling

-Note: like all dark chocolate cakes, this cake is best made a day ahead (or at least in the morning if you serve it for dinner).
+Note: Like most intensely chocolaty cakes, this cake is best made a day ahead, or in the morning if you serve it for dinner.

-Preheat your oven to 180°C (350°F).
+Preheat the oven to 180°C (350°F).
 Butter the sides of an 8-inch round cake pan and line the bottom with parchment paper (no need to if you're using a non-stick pan).